 |1266||I Cannot Live in Sin (Doc.
 Watts)||Ping 1005, Blues Classics 19, Document DOCD 5464|

 Our thanks to Tom Kelly for providing label copy and a tape dub.
 On both sides, the Deacon sings lines from his sermon while his congregation accompanies with great ululating undulations.
 Both sides are probably extracts from the same sermon.
-Kelly's surmise that the record was cut live in church seems on the money; the engineer had trouble with the vocalizing congregation, and a heap of distortion seems to be coming right off the master tape, instead of being blamable on the mastering and pressing operations.
+The record was cut live in church; the engineer had trouble with the vocalizing congregation, and a heap of distortion seems to be coming right off the master tape.

 This is the only Ping to have been reissued, on Negro Religious Music Vol 3, Singing Preachers and Their Congregations, Blues Classics 19, an LP that appeared during the 1960s.
 A second reissue took place in the 1990s, on Document DOCD-5464, 1950s Gospel Classics.
-While Ping 1005's commercial potential must have been very low at the time, its attraction to these compilers is easy to understand; it is a raw, unpasteurized sample of a fervent church service.
+While Ping 1005's commercial potential must have been so small as to be virtually undetectable, its attraction to these compilers is easy to understand; it is a raw, unpasteurized sample of a fervent church service.
 Document gives 1956 as the date, but it also supplies Deacon Shinault's full name.

 For a time in 1955, Porter Kilbert replaced Wallace Burton as the saxophonist in Duke Groner's quintet, which was playing such venues as the brand new Roberts Show Club.
+The Groner quintet got one recording date for Vee-Jay in 1956; somebody played alto sax on one of the released sides, and tenor on the other, and it may have been Porter Kilbert.
 From 1955 through 1957 the C&C Lounge featured Kilbert in staged "Battles of the Saxes" with Tom Archia and others.
 Kilbert was sidelined for a while in 1956 after suffering a stroke; although apparently mild, this vascular incident did not bode well.

 On his session for Ping, Kilbert once again featured the alto sax, with a greatly changed sound that owes more than a little to Charlie Parker.
 The ensemble and arrangements are rather reminiscent of the Red Saunders band of old.
 In fact, baritonist Mac Easton was still with Red when this session was cut; Johnny Avant, a fluent trombonist much in demand for session work at the time, was a Saunders alumnus, and so was trumpeter Fip Ricard.
 Ricard and Avant had both worked with Kilbert more recently in the C&C All Stars.

-The studio with the 1200 matrix series may have been MBS Recording, which we know was the source for the label's unissued Shakey Jake session.
+The studio with the 1200 matrix series may have been MBS Recording.
+We know that MBS was the venue for the label's unissued Shakey Jake session.

 Porter Kilbert (as); Fortunatus Paul "Fip" Ricard (tp); Hobart Dotson (tp, arr); Lewis "Bill" Ogletree (tp); Johnny Avant (tb); Eddie Williams (ts); McKinley "Mac" Easton (bars); Billy Wallace (p); Eddie Calhoun (b); Vernel Fournier (d, cowbell).